Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 You may know what project management is, but have you ever heard the term program management?
 While the two sound similar, you might be surprised to learn there’s a lot that sets them apart.

-Whether you’re searching for the right role for your team or want to improve your work management processes, we’ll help you understand the differences between a program manager vs. project manager.
-Not only will you learn the responsibilities of each job, but you’ll also learn which role is right for your team.
-Now, let’s get into the differences between a project and a program.
+Whether you’re searching for the right role for your team or want to improve your work management processes and methodologies, we’ll help you understand the differences between a program manager vs. project manager.
+Not only will you learn the responsibilities of each job title and career path, but you’ll also learn which role is right for your team.
+Now, let’s get into the differences between a single project and a program.

 To fully understand the difference between a program manager and a project manager, it’s important to first know the difference between a project vs. a program.
-In short, projects are temporary and programs are underlying strategies.
+In short, projects are temporary endeavors with an end date and are designed to achieve particular milestones,whereas programs are ongoing strategic goals that include various projects under their scope.
 But there are a few other key differences and similarities to note.

-An easy way to conceptualize the two is to consider the fact that multiple projects make up the programs in place.
-This means that each project has specific objectives that make up broader program objectives.
+An easy way to conceptualize the two is to consider the fact that various projects make up the programs in place.
+This means that each project has specific objectives and milestones that make up broader program objectives and organizational goals.
 While projects have clear timelines and deliverables, programs consist of long-term business objectives with multiple dependencies.

 Though there are many differences between the two, they do share some similarities.
 Both a project and a program consist of four components: size, difficulty, relationships, and uncertainty.
 What’s different is the degree of complexity.
 Projects tend to be smaller in size and run into less uncertainty, while programs tend to be larger, have many complex relationships between departments, and involve more uncertainty.

-While a program manager leads long-term program strategy which consists of multiple different projects, a project manager leads individual projects.
+While a program manager leads long-term program strategy, which consists of multiple different projects, a project manager’s job is to lead individual projects.
 Here are some additional differences between a program manager and a project manager.

-• Managing projects: Unlike a project manager who supervises individual projects, a program manager supervises a group of projects.
+Managing projects: Unlike a project manager, who supervises individual projects, a program manager supervises a group of projects.
 In other words, they focus on large programs that span a number of small projects.
-This makes managing multiple projects a large part of the job.
+This makes delegating and managing multiple projects a large part of the job.

-• Managing daily tasks: A project manager, on the other hand, focuses on daily project management duties which include work coordination and timeline tracking.
-This is often done with the help of project management software
+Managing daily tasks: A project manager’s job, on the other hand, focuses on daily project management duties, which include work coordination, resource management, and timeline tracking.
+This is often done with the help of project management software.

-• Responsibilities: Program managers work alongside project managers but may not directly manage them.
-A great way to help identify roles and responsibilities is by using RACI charts
+Responsibilities: Program managers work alongside project managers but may not directly manage them.
+A great way to help identify roles and responsibilities and prioritize tasks is by using RACI charts.

-A program manager is important when you’re looking to implement programs into your current systems.
+A program manager is important when you’re looking to implement programs into your current systems and methodologies, like Agile or Scrum.
 They can also be helpful for overseeing project managers and connecting day-to-day projects with larger programs.

 Here’s an example of a day in the life of a program manager.